 Step number one is to pick one loan to attack.
-By singling out one loan to attack, you can eliminate an entire monthly payment and free up more money to attack your next loan.
-While you pay what you can towards one loan, be sure not to miss any minimum payments on your other loans.
-As loans are eliminated debt elimination gets easier an easier.
-You just need to decide on that first loan…
+By selecting one loan to attack, you can eliminate an entire monthly payment and free up more money to attack your next loan.
+Attacking one loan is far superior to paying extra on several loans — just make sure you don’t miss any payments.

-The Highest Interest Rate Loan
+Perks of Eliminating the Highest Interest Rate Loan

 This route is best for people who need an easy win.
 Think of it as going after the low hanging fruit.
 Paying off the lowest balance loan first is all about psychology.

 Getting rid of any student loan is a big deal.
-You have a little extra money each month, debt is eliminated from your credit report, and you are one step closer to being debt free.
+You have a little extra money each month, debt is eliminated from your credit report, and you are one step closer to being debt-free.
 Going after the lowest balance student loan makes that first step happen the fastest.

 For most, paying off the lowest balance loan or highest interest rate student loan is the ideal way.
-However, there are a couple factors that can’t be ignored when putting together your plan.
+However, there are a couple of factors that can’t be ignored when putting together your plan.

 Student Loan Forgiveness and Other Federal Perks – If you have private loans in addition to your federal loans, paying off the private loans first is a smart move.
-Unlike private loans, federal loans offer borrower protections like income based repayment or public interest student loan forgiveness.
+Unlike private loans, federal loans offer borrower protections like income-based repayment or public interest student loan forgiveness.
 These programs protect borrowers if they lose their job, or offer perks for borrowers who end up working certain jobs.
 Because there is real value to these programs, going after the private loans first often is the smart move.